Reang

-Reang also known as Bru is one of the Tripuri clan of the Northeast Indian state.
+Reang, also known as Bru, is one of the Tripuri clan of the Northeast Indian state.
 The Reangs can be found all over the Tripura state in India.
 However, they may also be found in Assam and Mizoram.
 Their language is similar to Kokborok and the language itself is the branch of Tibeto Burman, locally known as 'Kaubru'.
 They are known as "Riang" in the Indian Constitution.
 The Reang, on the other hand, identify as "Reang" rather than "Riang," and are often referred to as Bru.
-In the North East of India, the Brus call themselves as the Reangs, a semi-nomadic people who farm hillsides by the jhum (slash and burn) or shifting method.
+In the North East of India, the Brus call themselves as the Reangs, a semi-nomadic people who farm hillsides by the jhum or shifting method.
 This forces them to relocate after a few years.

 Ethnically, the Bru are divided into three major clans: Meska and Molsoi and Uchoi/Ushoy.
-The Bru Community is made up of 14 clans or panjis: Molsoi, Tuimui, Msha, Taumayakcho, Apeto, Wairem, Meska, Raikchak, Chorkhi, Chongpreng, Nouhkham, Yakstam, Jolai and waring.
+The Bru Community is made up of 14 clans or panjis: Molsoi, Tuimui, Msha, Taumayakcho, Apeto, Wairem, Meska, Raikchak, Chorkhi, Chongpreng, Nouhkham, Yakstam, Jolai and Waring.

 According to Part XVII of the Constitution (Scheduled Tribes) Order, 1950, the Riang (Bru) tribe is a sub-tribe of the Kuki tribe and one of Mizoram's Scheduled Tribes.
 The Kukis and Mizos are members of the Kuki-Chin Linguistic Group, while the Brus belong to the Austroasiatic/ Mon–Khmer Linguistic Group.
 As a result, the Tripura Bru/Reang are designated as a distinct tribe under Section 16 of Part XV - Tripura of the Constitution (Scheduled Tribes) Order 1950.